 - Dr. Light started out as the butt-monkey of the villain world, but then he rapes Elongated Man's wife.
 He was later retconned into always being that way.

 - Scooby-Doo!
-Team-Up: After Sabbac mocks Ibac for being tricked into saying his transforming word, he's tricked as well and Ibac asks "Who's the dolt now?".
+Team-Up: In the Shazam issue, after Sabbac mocks Ibac for being tricked into saying his transforming word, he's tricked as well and Ibac asks "Who's the dolt now?".

 - In the climax of the IDW crossover Street Fighter X G.I.
-Joe, the Joes and World Warriors defeat M. Bison and confess that the story's tournament was fixed.
-Rufus, upset by this reveal, challenges Guile on the spot for bragging rights and is soundly defeated as everyone laughs.
+Joe, the Joes and World Warriors defeat the super powered dictator M. Bison and win his crooked fighting tournament.
+After they publicly reveal that the tournament was fixed, an incensed Rufus challenges Guile for bragging rights.
+He is soundly defeated and everyone laughs.
 Angry and humiliated, note Rufus unwittingly absorbs Bison's residual evil energy note becomes the monstrous Psycho Rufus, and unleashes hell on all the good guys.

 - Emiri, who had spent the whole of You Got HaruhiRolled! as the Butt-Monkey, suddenly joins the Anti-SOS Brigade and kills every other character except for Kyon and his family at the end of her character arc.
 Things go back to normal in the next one.

 - Combined with Then Let Me Be Evil, this is very much the case with Harry in the AU fic Heir.
 After putting up with the Dursleys' abuse (which is NOT Played for Laughs), and with a little goading from the voice of the Tom Riddle Horcrux in his mind, Harry decides to really give them all a legitimate reason to fear his powers.

 - The Pony POV Series has several examples: